 Travel Friendly

-Made for travel: it folds quickly with one hand, packs down to a compact footprint (about 20.1 x 8.5 x 21.5 in) and includes a travel bag, so it’s easy to stash in trunks or overhead bins.
-The lightweight frame and smooth wheels help when you’re moving through airports, trains or busy streets.
+Made for travel.
+It folds quickly with one hand, packs down to about 20.1 x 8.5 x 21.5 inches and includes a travel bag, so it’s easy to stash in trunks or overhead bins.
+The smooth wheels help at airports, on trains or busy streets.

 Child Friendly

 Your child gets a recline that nearly flattens for naps, a five-point harness for security and an extendable UPF50+ canopy for sun protection.
-It’s suitable from newborn (with full recline) through toddler years for travel and short outings, though the seat is a bit narrow for bigger kids on longer strolls.
+Suitable from newborn (with full recline) through toddler years for travel and short outings.
+The seat is a bit narrow for bigger kids on longer strolls.

 Key Benefits